awsdocs/aws-codebuild-user-guide/doc_source/project-sharing.md

     }
    ```

 1. Update `policy.json` with the project ARN and identifiers to share it with\.
-The following example grants read\-only access to the project with the ARN `arn:aws:codebuild:us-west-2:123456789012:project/my-project` to Alice and the root user for the AWS account identified by 123456789012\.
+The following example grants read\-only access to the root user for the AWS account identified by 123456789012\.

    ```
    {